sivkri/ImageColorAnalysis/README.md

 location = /home/username/Documents

-Steps to color the image
+Steps to add dots/stickers to the image

 1. Open the file in the PAINT 3D and start painting as mentioned below.